-snapshot date (5th April 2019) of which 916 were “full-pay relevant
+Johnsons Cars Ltd employed 1195 “relevant employees” at the snapshot date (5th April 2020) of which 38 were “full-pay relevant employees”.

 JOHNSONS CARS WORKFORCE

 Historically, the automotive industry has been heavily male orientated and it is therefore with no surprise that there is an uneven split between men and women.
 At the snapshot date, 73% of employees were men, 27% were women.
-The number of female employees has increased by 15 over the 2018 figure, whilst the number of male employees has increased by 9.
-The automotive industry is also heavily dependent on bonuses forming part of employees remuneration with 71.2% of the total workforce receiving bonus payments.
+This has not changed over the last year, even with the acquisition of four new dealerships that had the net effect of increasing the total workforce by 190.

 GENDER PAY GAP EXPLAINED

 A Pay Gap is the difference in average pay between two groups within a workforce.
 It is not to be confused with equal pay which is concerned with individuals being paid equally for the same or similar types of work.
 Johnsons Cars is an equal opportunities employer and fully understands that equal pay between males and females is a moral obligation as well as complying with the Equality Act 2010.
 We undertake annual pay reviews and take any appropriate action to address any inequality should it be highlighted.
 The information given below concerns the Pay Gap between males and females within the workforce of Johnsons Cars Ltd based on the Full Pay Relevant Employees – of which there were only 38 at the snapshot of 5th April 2020.

 GENDER PAY GAP REPORT